Camo67/kyra/README.md

 - `models/`: checkpoints, exports, or serialized artifacts.
 - `utils/`: helper modules for data handling, metrics, etc.

-See `docs/environment.md` for environment setup details and `docs/packaging.md` for next steps toward PC packaging.
+See `docs/environment.md` for environment setup details, `docs/packaging.md` for next steps toward PC packaging, `docs/flutter-build.md` for a quick Flutter APK build cheatsheet, and `docs/android-apk.md` for shipping this Capacitor shell as an Android APK.

 ## Python + Termux workflow for Play Store readiness
 1. **Termux environment prep**